vprtwn/witchcraft.computer/README.md

 ## About

-### Storage
+- Page data is stored on S3.

-- Using metadata on Stripe Customer objects for storage, as a kinda silly hack.
-Planning to move to S3 soon.
+- Read-only user settings are stored on the user's Stripe customer.

 ### Updating the TextBlock Editor